matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ![A blank page](https://res.cloudinary.com/dp3mem7or/image/upload/v1559206005/articles/lighthouse/lighthouse_step2.png)

-That alone would be enough to exclude everyone and pass the lighthouse tests, but I don't want to make it too easy on myself.
+`hidden` hides content visually, and it removes it from the accessibility tree.
+That alone would be enough to exclude everyone and pass the Lighthouse tests, but I don’t want to make it too easy on myself.
 I want to create a site that’s perfectly inaccessible and technically still displays content.
-So let's add come CSS and bring our content back.
+So let’s add some CSS and bring our content back.

 <p class="code-label"><strong>HTML</strong></p>